Safety & Guardrails

 Budget Enforcement

 Beyond per-request TokenBudgetGuard, Sagewai enforces project-level budgets in BaseAgent._call_llm().
-Every LLM call checks the budget and records spend automatically.
+Every LLM call checks the budget and records spend automatically — no extra code needed.

 Budget actions: